 My own life has finally calmed down after a challenging few months.
 During that time, I was blessed to have good friends I could reach out to when I felt overwhelmed with our decision to foster a child.
 Some friends could offer tangible advice based on their family’s own personal experiences.
 Others knew how to simply listen and provide prayers.
+They knew how to support a friend who was in a challenging spot.

 Of course, not everyone knows how to walk beside someone undergoing a trying situation.
 I know I myself have been guilty of dismissing someone’s feelings, offering advice rather that a listening ear, or passing judgement on a situation I only partially understood.
 Thankfully, with age has come the realization that I don’t know everything, and that there are better ways to be a friend to someone who is hurting.
 Especially as of late when it seems several of my friends have been given enormous crosses I cannot fathom.
 I am trying to be the friend they need right now and set aside all judgement, opinions, and personal feelings about their situation.
 So here are a few things I’m working on that I’ve picked up from personal experience (both as a suffering person and as someone supporting a suffering person).
-I am not claiming expertise! so please leave your advice in the comments below.
+I am not claiming expertise regarding how to support a friend! so please leave your advice in the comments below.

 This is easier said than done, but is by far the most important thing.
 Just listen.
 Don’t wait for a pause in the conversation to jump in; just let there be a pause.
 Keep your responses short: “That sounds tough.”
 “I can’t imagine what you’re going through.”
 “I’m sorry.”
 Chances are the person just needs to unload their feelings.
 She’s not looking for answers, she just need someone to hear what she’s saying.
 Give her your undivided attention and allow her the freedom to speak about whatever is weighing her down.